-Activity Objective(s): The teams' challenge is to design and build a satellite which falls within certain size and weight limits.
+Activity Objective(s): The teams' challenge is to build a satellite that falls within certain size and weight limits.
 This satellite will be designed to orbit the Moon.
-It will have to carry some combination of cameras, gravity probes, and heat sensors to look at or probe the Moon's surface.
-The satellite should deploy at least two instruments upon launch from a balloon rocket (next week).
-The satellite should be able to withstand a 1-meter Drop Test.
+It will have to carry come combination of cameras, gravity probes, and heat sensors to look at or probe the Moon's surface.

-Grade Levels: 6-8
+Grade Levels: K-2